Luanti-Extended-Engine-Features/LEEF-math/README.md

 Cirno's Perfect Math Library
 ====
 ### Adapated for Minetest
-For best memory performance: have luaJIT & it's FFI library (this should be built into luaJIT), and add MTUL-CPML to your trusted list (so it can `require()` call the FFI library) also works if you disable mod security (DANGEROUS, NOT RECCOMENDED).
+For best memory performance: have luaJIT & it's FFI library (this should be built into luaJIT), and add MTUL-CPML to your trusted list (so it can `require()` call the FFI library).

 Various useful bits of game math.
 3D line intersections, ray casting, 2d/3d vectors, 4x4 matrices, quaternions, etc.